Initially approved: November 21, 2011

 1. Residence Hall Councils, Resident Student Association, and the Department of Residential Living may generate funds in the residence halls for programming activities consistent with their purposes.
 The InterFraternity Council, the National Pan-Hellenic Council, and the College Panhellenic Council may do likewise in the Village with the written permission of the Director of Residential Living or his/her designee.
 Residential Living may establish rules for these internal fundraising activities.

-University Groups and Recognized Student Groups, but not Non-University Groups, may
+2. University Groups and Recognized Student Organizations, but not Non-University Groups,

 consistent with the stated purpose of the group if the activity is sanctioned by the